How Awesome is the Lord Most High, the great King over all the earth.

 Our perspectives change when we look up and climb to the sacred chambers of the Most High God.
 Think about the way your mindset changes when you get a fresh perspective.

 Maybe you have a few heart burdens or disappointments that are keeping you from high views.
-We all find our place discouraged at times.
+We all find ourselves discouraged at times.
 Psalm 123:1-2 says, “To you I lift up my eyes, O you who are enthroned in the heavens!
 Behold, as the eyes of servants look to the hand of their master, as the eyes of a maidservant to the hand of her mistress, so our eyes look to the Lord our God, till he has mercy upon us.”
 (ESV)

 The Hebrew word for “lift” is nasa’ meaning, “to lift, bear up, carry, take.”
 So when we look up, bear up, carry up and take up our concerns to God His mercy meets with us.